Harsh-Butani/Competitive-Programming/Notes/Part-1.md

 // dp[x] represents the maximum value if the knapsack can carry a weight of at most x
 ```
 - We need not visit all the states of DP
-- Many Expectations problems require DP for solving.
+- Many Probability/Expectation problems require DP for solving.
 For example, consider this problem, where two binary strings $a$ and $b$ of length $n$ are given.
 In one operation, you choose an index $i (1 \leq i \leq n)$ uniformly at random and flip the value of $a_{i}$.
 Find the expected number of moves to make both string equal for the first time
 ```cpp
 /*
 Suppose dp[r] -> Number of expected moves to make both strings equal if r of the total n characters match